 Vinegar, A natural Cleaner

 Vinegar is natural products that you can literally consume.
 Not just edible but good for you!
 Although, I do not recommend drinking this cleaner, that would be gross.
-There are also different types of vinegar, and some are better to consume over others… the point is, when you clean with vinegar you are not breathing anything harmful into your body.
+There are also different types of vinegar, and some are better to consume with and other better to clean with… Cleaning vinegar is the best choice for cleaning due to it being high in acetic acid, white vinegar is second best.
+I would not use apple cider vinegar or rice vinegar to clean with.
+Those vinegar’s are best cooking with.

 Is Cleaning with Alcohol Natural?

-Rubbing Alcohol is a synthetic product.
+Rubbing Alcohol (or isopropyl alcohol) is a super powerful disinfectant yet it is a synthetic product.
 Although alcohol is the natural occurrence of certain fermenting sugars, Rubbing Alcohol is not made the same way.
 It is man made through a chemical process involving petroleum derivatives.
 In order to find out more on how its made visit BiologyInsights.com.
 Rubbing Alcohol is extremely toxic to drink, but not to touch.
 With long exposure it can cause skin dryness and irritation.

 Although Rubbing Alcohol is not as safe or natural as vinegar it is still considered a safe cleaning product.
-Rubbing Alcohol is not as toxic or cancer causing as other cleaning product ingredient are.
+Rubbing Alcohol is not as toxic or cancer causing as other commercial cleaners and household cleaners ingredient are.
 Just to name a few… Phthalates are known to cause hormonal issues such as low sperm count, birth defects and reproductive cancer.
 Sodium Hydroxide is really bad for your skin and can causes respiratory damage.
 Formaldehyde can cause asthma or throat and nasal cancer.
+The toxic elements of these cleaners are major concerns for me.
 You can find out more about these and other cleaning products ingredients you may want to avoid at thegoodnesswell.com.

-If you don’t feel comfortable using rubbing alcohol as a cleaning product there’s good news!
+If you don’t feel comfortable using rubbing alcohol in your natural DIY cleaners there’s good news!
 You don’t have too!
 Vinegar can stand on its own or can be pared with antibacterial essential oils or lemon oils from lemon rinds.
 To learn more about making lemon vinegar from your lemon rinds check out my post on Lemon Vinegar Cleaner.

 How to make All purpose cleaner with Vinegar and rubbing alcohol